Glasgow-AI4BioMed/bioner/model_card_template.md

+---
+task: token-classification
+tags:
+- biomedical
+- bionlp
+license: mit
+base_model: {base_model}
+---

 # {model_name}

 This is a named entity recognition model fine-tuned from the [{base_model}](https://huggingface.co/{base_model}) model.
 It predicts spans with {label_count} possible labels.
 The labels are **{nice_labels}**.

-The code used for training this model can be found at https://github.com/Glasgow-AI4BioMed/bioner and the source dataset information is below.
+The code used for training this model can be found at https://github.com/Glasgow-AI4BioMed/bioner along with links to other biomedical NER models trained on well-known biomedical corpora.
+The source dataset information is below.

 ## Example Usage